diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 #### Loading and Saving Data: From RDDs
-In addition to loading data, we can also create a SchemaRDD from an RDD.
-In Scala, RDDs with case classes are implicitly converted into SchemaRDDs.
+In addition to loading data, we can also `create a SchemaRDD from an RDD`. `In Scala, RDDs with case classes are implicitly converted into SchemaRDDs`.

-For Python we create an RDD of Row objects and then call inferSchema(), as shown in Example 9-28.
+`For Python we create an RDD of Row objects and then call inferSchema()`, as shown in Example 9-28.
 **Example 9-28.
 Creating a SchemaRDD using Row and named tuple in Python**
 ```python
 happyPeopleRDD = sc.parallelize([Row(name=“holden”, favouriteBeverage=“coffee”)])